dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate - 2.md

 ___
 ![[Pasted image 20251124141223.png]]

-t1
+t1 25 -54 is the majority
 t2
 t3
 ___
 The comparison of the age of Iceland population from 1990 to 2020 is presented in the chart.
 Overall,